govau/oneAPS-website/client/src/pages/privacy.md

 Request for your own personal information may be made to:

 **Email**
-<a href="mailto:foi@dta.gov.au">foi@dta.gov.au</a>
+<a href="mailto:foi@apsc.gov.au">foi@apsc.gov.au</a>

 **Post**
+FOI Contact Officer
+Australian Public Service Commission
+B Block, Treasury Building, Parkes Place West
+Parkes ACT 2600

+or

-FOI Officer
+FOI Contact Officer
-Digital Transformation Agency
+Australian Public Service Commission
-PO Box 457
+GPO Box 3176
-Canberra City
-ACT 2601
+Canberra ACT 2601

 We will respond to request to access (and where relevant, correct) your own personal information within 30 days of receiving the request.
 If we are required or permitted to refuse access, we will give you a written notice setting out: